seveas/python-hpilo/docs/shell.rst

 Using such a file is recommended over using the login/password commandline arguments.

-Many methods that can be called requier arguments.
+Many methods that can be called require arguments.
 These arguments must be specified as :data:`key=value` pairs on the command-line.
 These parameters can also point to arbitrary configuration variables using the :attr:`key='$section.option'` syntax.